SovereignShop/plexus/README.md

      (spit "test.scad"))
 ```

-Obviously, there is a lot of code duplication here.
+Obviously there is a lot of code duplication here.
 After providing the shape for the inner and outer forms,
 the transformations we apply to each are equivalent.
 We can get rid of that duplication by only providing one
-transformation that is applied to both the outer and inner context:
+transformation which is then applied to both the outer and inner context:

 ``` clojure
 (->> (path {:curve-radius 20 :fn 70}